 A survey of parents found 90% felt it was their responsibility to set a good example with their drinking.
-In practice however, this intention is not always adhered to, particularly on holidays and special occasions, and some studies have found parents to be 'implicitly normalising excess consumption'.
-In a UK study, Valentine et al found modern parenting to be generally successful in conveying to children the social pleasures and risks of drinking at home, and the importance of drinking in moderation, but to downplay health risks and risks outside the home.
+In practice however, this intention is not always adhered to, particularly on holidays and special occasions, In a use studies have found parents to be 'implicitly normalising excess consumption'.
+In a use use use use use all found modern parenting to be generally successful in conveying to children the social pleasures and risks of drinking at home, and the importance of drinking in moderation, but to downplay health risks and risks outside the home.
 While other research suggests children can at times learn positive messages about moderation from seeing parents misuse alcohol on occasion, the weight of evidence suggests these two factors as more likely to lead to childhood drinking.